 - Prey on simple mistakes that diminish the value of your case.
 To read more about these mistakes read “8 Mistakes Insurance Companies Are Hoping You Make!”

 This type of case is not one that can be successfully resolved by dealing directly with the insurance adjustor.
 Our recommendation is to always speak with an experienced Spinal Cord Injury Lawyer in Portland to evaluate your specific case factors, your situation, and the appropriateness of retaining a lawyer.
 Remember, when you deal directly with an insurance company, you are dealing with a large, corporate entity, specifically staffed with lawyers and specialists trained in techniques to minimize the value of your claim.
 They utilize many techniques that are very effective in reducing the value of their offers to you.
 You can read about numerous examples of case results were settlement offers increased by a factor of ten or more when clients have an aggressive spinal cord injury lawyer representing them.
 Do not give up your only leverage in dealing with an insurance company; your right to legal representation and due process.
 We provide an initial free consultation and personal injury case evaluation for all potential clients and will give you an honest assessment of the case including a potential value and strategy to win your case.

 For more medical information about spinal cord injuries, recovery options, and living with SCI visit these great resources.

 Getting Results for Victims of Spinal Cord Injury

-At Mayor Law, LLC our goal is to help severely injured victims restore their lives.
-Portland spinal cord injury lawyer Travis Mayor will help you by reducing the hassles and inconvenience of your case, while maximizing your financial compensation.
+As a Portland Personal Injury Attorney, my goal is to help severely injured victims restore their lives.
+My firm can help you by reducing the hassles and inconvenience of your case while maximizing your financial compensation.
 Travis Mayor has recovered millions of dollars for his catastrophic injury clients.